 Few modern health crises compare to the opioid epidemic.
-Every day, more than 650,000 prescriptions for opioid products are filled, while 3,900 people begin using opioids for the first time.
+More than 650,000 prescriptions for opioid products are filled every day, while 3,900 people begin using opioids for the first time.
 Through both prescription drugs and the heroin use they contribute to, opioids kill more than 3,300 people a year while generating $55 billion in social and health costs.

 If you or a loved one is struggling with opiate addiction, remember that you’re not alone.
 With the support of professionals, friends, and family, you can overcome this addiction and return to healthy living.
 The following tips may help you get started on the recovery process: